What Does PCOS Stand For & What Are The Symptoms?

 - Elevated testosterone levels are a red flag.

-- An A1C – a three-month marker of blood sugar – that is over 5 can be suspect.
-Anemia, a common condition, can affect A1C levels so they aren’t totally accurate.
+- An A1C, a three-month marker of blood sugar, that is over 5 is suspect.
+Keep in mind that anemia, a common condition of low iron, can affect A1C levels making them not entirely accurate.

 - Get your thyroid levels checked.
 PCOS and Hashimoto’s (autoimmune hypothyroidism) often show up together.

-- Clinical diagnoses – meaning the signs and symptoms point to PCOS.
+- Clinical signs and symptoms related to PCOS.

 Dial in your macro nutrients.
-Have adequate clean protein and good fat with each meal.
-Be mindful of carbohydrate intake.
-Consume no more than 1/2 cup of starch per meal.
-Non-starchy carbs provide fiber and essential minerals.
+Have enough clean protein and good fat with every meal.
+Be mindful of your carbohydrate intake.
+Don’t eat more than 1/2 cup of starch per meal.
+Have non-starchy carbs at each meal to provide fiber and essential minerals.

-Track your blood-sugar levels to make sure they are not rising.
-Postprandial blood-sugars levels are the most important marker to track.
-This puts you in the driver’s seat of your health.
-An hour after eating you want your level to be around 120.
-Controlling your blood sugar will help balance insulin levels, making it easier to lose weight.
-Cravings will be reduced, as well, enhancing your weight-loss efforts.
-Fasting blood sugar levels – taken in the morning before you eat – should be under 90.
+Track your blood-sugar levels to make sure they’re not rising.
+Postprandial blood-sugars levels are the most important to track, and put you in the driver’s seat of your health.
+An hour after eating, your levels should ideally be under 120.
+Healthy blood sugar levels will help balance insulin, and make it easier to lose weight.
+Lower levels of insulin will also reduce cravings.
+Fasting blood sugar levels, taken in the morning before you eat, should be under 90.

 Determine your metabolic type.
-This is critical as eating the correct foods based on your genetics balances body chemistry.
-It will also give your endocrine system the best chance of reaching homeostasis.
-You can learn more about Metabolic Typing by going to www.nutritionmba.com.
+This is critical because eating the correct foods based on your genetics will balance your body chemistry, helping the control systems of the body to achieve homeostasis.

 Identify and eliminate inflammatory foods.
-Food sensitivities cause blood-sugar disruptions adding fuel to the fire of hormonal imbalance and metabolic dysfunction.
-Eliminating gluten and dairy can be transforming.
-These foods cause inflammation and are hard to digest.
+Food sensitivities cause blood-sugar disruptions, adding fuel to the fire of hormonal imbalance and metabolic dysfunction.
+Eliminating gluten and dairy from your diet can be transformative.
+These foods are inflammatory and are hard to digest.
 Ditch the soy as well.
-It lowers thyroid function and messes with hormones.
-Ignore the false health claims that are commonly attached to soy.
+It lowers thyroid function and imbalances hormones.
+Ignore the false health claims that soy is healthy.

 Reduce inflammation by eating high-quality foods.
-Buy organic produce if possible, grass-fed meat, and healthy fats.
-Always avoid GMOs.
-They act as an antibiotic and disrupt gut bacteria so vital for digestion and immune function.
+Buy organic produce, grass-fed meat, wild-caught fish, and free-range poultry.
+Avoid GMOs, they act as an antibiotic and disrupt gut bacteria that is so vital for digestion and immune function.

-Clean up your environment by reducing EMF exposure, which decreases detoxification capacity, and fosters inflammation.
-Ditch chemical-laden cleaning and beauty-care products.
-Anything put on the skin goes directly into the bloodstream.
-Food, at least, is filtered through the liver.
+Clean up your environment by reducing your exposure to EMFs, which decreases detoxification capacity and fosters inflammation.
+Eliminate chemical-laden cleaning and beauty-care products.
+Anything you put on your skin goes directly into your bloodstream unlike food that gets filtered through your liver.

-If you are on the birth control pill, please educate yourself on the negative aspects of this medication, and find healthier alternatives.
+If you’re on the birth control pill, please educate yourself on the negative aspects of this medication and find healthier alternatives.

-Prescription medications reduce magnesium and B vitamins.
-Everyone should be supplementing with these nutrients on a daily basis, but those on medications, may need higher doses.
+Prescription medications reduce magnesium and B vitamins, which the body desperately needs to function properly.
+Everyone should be supplementing with magnesium and B vitamins on a daily basis, but particularly those who are taking prescription meds.

 PCOS can be a complicated and frustrating condition to live with.
-If you have been newly diagnosed, take heart that there are diet and lifestyle strategies that can help.
-They may even prevent PCOS.
+If you’ve been recently diagnosed, take heart, there are diet and lifestyle strategies that can help.
+These strategies may even prevent PCOS.